Meat eating horses of Antarctica. Shackleton's ponies antarctica

 Also on the German Filchner expedition one of the horses, Stasi, happily ate dried fish and raw seal-meat.
 Towards the opposite side of the Earth in the Arctic some horses were also known to have eaten Polar Bear meat

-Rather amazing when you consider that meat doesn’t seem to be the diet horses evolved to eat and look at what happens when you feed somewhat unnatural foods to animals.
+Rather amazing when you consider that meat doesn’t seem to be the diet horses evolved to eat.
+Look at what happens when you feed somewhat unnatural foods to animals.
 The development of Mad Cow’s disease was caused by feeding remains of other cattle or scrapie-infected sheep products to cows.

 Some suggest that extreme cold leads to a craving for fat and protein in horses but I’m not convinced.
 Hopefully the mystery will be solved one day.

-This short, silent film shows Shackleton’s departure from Lyttleton, New Zealand for Antarctica in 1908 and has a section showing the ponies and dogs being loaded on the ship (there is no sound and the horses appear at the 1:57 mark).
+This short, silent film shows Shackleton’s departure from Lyttleton, New Zealand for Antarctica in 1908.
+It has a section showing the ponies and dogs being loaded on the ship (there is no sound and the horses appear at the 1:57 mark).